Ohio State University Marching Band: Accolades

 The 2014 marching band season was difficult for band members and staff alike, with an interim directing staff and the national spotlight being turned on the program in a negative light due to the release of a report by the University claiming a "sexualized" culture.
-Many people in the media questioned whether the 2014 band would be able to continue to impress audiences without the leadership of Jon Waters.
 The band took to the field in Baltimore for the season opener against the United States Naval Academy.
 This condensed show featured much more traditional military-band style symmetrical drill that emphasized precision.
 The band also created an image of soldiers marching with a Civil War regimental flag.
 The band also played the Navy service song and formed a floating anchor, a formation first performed by the OSUMB in 1934, also at a game versus the Naval Academy in Baltimore.
 This show ended with a double Script Ohio.
 The show was well received by fans from both schools and was featured in national headlines for being the first performance of the band since the termination of their director.

 For the first home game of 2014, the band performed a tribute to classic television shows titled "TV Land, Too!", with music from Dragnet, The Simpsons, The Addams Family, M*A*S*H, I Dream of Jeannie, The Office, Game of Thrones, Hawaii Five-O, The Brady Bunch, and The Lone Ranger.
 Drill selections included Bart Simpson on a skateboard, Thing waving to the audience, a helicopter blowing up a Michigan Block M, a costumed Jeannie appearing from her magic bottle, costumed Brady Bunch characters in their trademark squares, a fire-breathing dragon, and the Lone Ranger's horse Silver galloping across the field.
 The show instantly went viral, drawing praise from TV Land and actor Tom Hanks.